ErtyumPX/SpaceInvaders/README.md

 # Space Invaders

-Litle prototype version of the old arcade game Space Invaders from 1980s, made with Python's Pygame.
+Little prototype version of the old arcade game Space Invaders from 1980s, made with Python's Pygame.

 ## License